WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 * **Integration Name:** Give your feed a recognizable name.

+* **User Type:** Decide what kind of account is created when the form is submitted.
+You can choose from two options in the dropdown menu:

+    * **Create New WordPress User + Affiliate:** Select this option to allow new visitors to register as affiliates.
+When they submit the form, it will easily create a WordPress user account and an affiliate account for them.

+    * **Create Affiliate for Existing User (must be logged in):** Choose this option for existing members of your site who want to become affiliates.
+The user must be logged into their WordPress account to use the form.
+Upon submission, an affiliate profile will be created and linked to their existing user account.

 * **Map Fields:** For each Affiliate Field (like Email Address, Full Name, Password), select the corresponding field from your form in the dropdown on the right.

 * **Auto Approve Affiliate:** Choose whether to use the global setting, automatically approve the affiliate, or keep their application pending for you to review manually.